ChordPro/chordpro/docs/content/ChordPro-Introduction.md

 ---
-title: "ChordPro: The File Format Specification"
+title: "ChordPro: Introduction"
 description: "ChordPro: The File Format Specification"
 ---

-# ChordPro: The File Format Specification
+# Introduction to ChordPro

 In a hurry?
 See the
 [ChordPro Cheat Sheet]({{< relref "ChordPro-Cheat_Sheet" >}}).